Secure device connection and management

 Get straight to work

 Centrally manage your entire IoT data network from a single pane of glass.
-Cloud IoT Core works out of the box with devices from leading hardware manufacturers.
+IoT Core works out of the box with devices from leading hardware manufacturers.
 You can easily reduce capital expenditures on your IoT projects and maintenance costs with a pay-as-you-go service.

 The device manager allows individual devices to be configured and managed securely in a coarse-grained way; management can be done through a console or programmatically.
 The device manager establishes the identity of a device, and provides the mechanism for authenticating a device when connecting.
 It also maintains a logical configuration of each device and can be used to remotely control the device from the cloud.